Andron-Kiliron/hello-world/README.md

 My first repository

-I do this, because i need to complete training.
+I do this, because I need to complete training.